JGalego/awesome-safety-critical-ai/README.md

 Working with AI means accepting this uncertainty and designing systems that can handle it gracefully.

-#### Models often makes mistakes that seem strange and unpredictable
+#### Models often make mistakes that seem strange and unpredictable

 <img src="assets/images/jackie_chan_confused.jpg" height="100px" width="20%"/>